apache/incubator-streampark-website/docs/connector/8-redis.md

 ### 2. Write to Redis

-Writing to redis with StreamPark is very simple, the code is as follows:
+Writing to redis with Apache StreamPark is very simple, the code is as follows:

 <Tabs>